 For some women who still want to be able to get pregnant, surgery may be put off for a time and other treatments tried instead.

-Fertility-sparing treatment for stage IA grade 1 cancers: In young women who still want to have children, surgery may be postponed for a time while progestin therapy is used to treat the cancer.
+Fertility-sparing treatment for stage IA grade 1 endometrioid cancers: For young women who still want to have children, surgery may be postponed while progestin therapy is used to treat the cancer.
 Progestin treatment can cause the cancer to shrink or even go away for some time, giving the woman a chance to get pregnant.
-This approach is experimental and can be risky if the patient isn't watched closely.
+Still, this is experimental and can be risky if the patient isn't watched closely.
 An endometrial biopsy or a D&C should be done every 3 to 6 months.
 If there's still no cancer after 6 months, the woman can try to become pregnant.
 She will continue to be checked for cancer every 6 months.
 Because the cancer often comes back again, doctors recommend TH/BSO after childbearing is complete.

 Someone with a stage II uterine carcinosarcoma often has the same type of surgery that’s used for a high-grade cancer.
 After surgery, radiation, chemo, or both may be used.
 The chemo often includes paclitaxel and carboplatin but may instead include ifosfamide, along with paclitaxel or cisplatin.

 Stage III endometrial cancers have spread outside of the uterus.

 If the surgeon thinks that all visible cancer can be removed, a hysterectomy is done and both ovaries and fallopian tubes are removed.
 Sometimes women with stage III cancers need a radical hysterectomy.
 A pelvic and para-aortic lymph node dissection may also be done.
 Pelvic washings will be done and the omentum may be removed.
 Some doctors will try to remove any remaining cancer (called debulking), but it isn’t clear that this helps patients live longer.